Op-panda/VDO-call/README.md

 # VDO call
-A peer to peer WebRTC application.
+A peer to peer WebRTC vedio calling application.